9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ```
 ::::

-And to the module\'s header.
+And to the module's header.

 :::: captioned-content
 ::: caption